gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

 ## Lessons Learned Stubbing pandas and matplotlib

 One of the areas we focus on in Visual Studio Code is data science and scientific Python.
 So we would like to provide a good experience for the packages popular in that domain, many of which don't have stubs or inline annotations.
-An eraly focus of ours was `pandas`, and we created the most complete stubs to date for that library, and I am happy to say that with a lot of help and support from pandas core developer Dr. Irv Lustig, we managed to get the pandas code devs to take over maintenance of these type stubs, which can be found now at [pandas-dev/pandas-stubs: Public type stubs for pandas (github.com)](https://github.com/pandas-dev/pandas-stubs).
+An early focus of ours was `pandas`, and we created the most complete stubs to date for that library, and I am happy to say that with a lot of help and support from pandas core developer Dr. Irv Lustig, we managed to get the pandas code devs to take over maintenance of these type stubs, which can be found now at [pandas-dev/pandas-stubs: Public type stubs for pandas (github.com)](https://github.com/pandas-dev/pandas-stubs).
 I was the main author behind these stubs, as this is a 'spare time' project as the Pylance team is focused on developing Pylance.
 After I handed off pandas, I decided to tackle matplotlib, and in early September we shipped the [resulting stubs](https://github.com/microsoft/python-type-stubs/tree/main/matplotlib), which, while not complete, are much more comprehensive than the ones we bundled before.

 While doing these two libraries, I noticed a similarity in how the docstrings were formatted.
 It turns out there is a convention for docstrings in scientific Python, namely [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html).
 Furthermore, in many cases these docstrings include type information.
 Not as formally as in Python typing, but formally enough to be a useful source of typing information.
 So I decided to generalize what I had been doing to allow me to address a broader set of packages.